 - Low blood pressure

 - Cytokine release syndrome (CRS): Some types of cancer drugs can cause CRS because of the effects of the drug in your body.
-If this happens you may feel very sick and get a fever, headache, nausea, of feel weak.
+If this happens you may feel very sick and get a fever, headache, nausea, or feel weak.
 You may also have changes to your blood pressure.
 Because of this, your blood pressure and pulse will be checked while you are getting this drug.
-Tell your doctor or nurse right away if you have any of these symptoms while you are getting this drug: fever, chills, or shaking chills, or feeling dizzy or lightheaded, have a headache and/or have nausea or throwing up.
+Tell your doctor or nurse right away if you have any of these symptoms while you are getting this drug: fever, chills, or shaking chills, feeling dizzy or lightheaded, have a headache and/or have nausea or throwing up.

 - Decreased appetite (decreased hunger)